Information about student visas

 Year-long course of 220 h from September to April/May

-Spring course of 110 h from January to April/May
+Spring course of 110 h from September to December or January to April/May

-Language courses have a teaching load of 8 hours per week, between Monday and Thursday.
+Language courses have a teaching load of 8 hours per week.

-The Spanish Culture programme is organized into 21 subjects of 45 h or 22.5 h, distributed in two semesters in the autumn and spring.
+The Spanish Culture programme is organized into 11 year-long subjects of 90 hours and 16 four-month long of 45 hours (11 in Spanish and 5 in English), distributed in two semesters in the autumn and spring.

 - For stays of six months or less: